 (urofollitropin for injection, purified)

-Read the Patient Information that comes with Bravelle® before you start taking it and each time you get a refill, as there may be new information.
-This leaflet does not take the place of talking to your doctor about your medical condition or your treatment.
+Read this Patient Information before you start using Bravelle® and each time you get a refill.
+There may be new information.
+This information does not take the place of talking to your healthcare provider about your medical condition or your treatment.

 What is Bravelle®?